UniversalDependencies/docs/contributing_language_specific.md

 (Note that portions of the README files are automatically copied to the UD website, as described in the [release checklist](release_checklist.html#the-readme-file).)

-All languages should have a one-page summary of language-specific features and annotation solutions to certain phenomena that cannot be specified universally.
+All languages should have a one-page summary of annotation solutions to language-specific phenomena that cannot be specified universally.
 There is a template for the page (see below).
+If a language uses language-specific morphological features or dependency relation subtypes, these must be documented on separate pages, following a prescribed format (see below).
 Some languages also have a full mirror of the universal documentation of all tags, features and relations.
 Such a mirror is no longer expected and templates for these pages are not generated.
 Nevertheless, it is possible to have them; contributors wishing to write the full mirror must create the pages manually (see remarks below).